Loring Park is the premier urban park

 Established in 1883, Loring Park was the first public park commissioned by the newly formed Public Park Board.
 Originally named Central Park, Loring Park was designed by Horace Cleveland in the golden age of 19th Century progressive urban development.
 In 1890 the park was renamed to honor Charles Loring, the first president of the new park department.

 Located in the central downtown neighborhood adjacent to The Walker Art Center and sculpture garden, Loring Park is the heart of a vibrant urban community.
-The park is the site of many large cultural and social events including: Twin Cities Pride Festival, Loring Park Art Festival, Acoustic Music Festival, Holidazzle, as well as offering additional programing and community sponsored events.
+The park is the site of several large cultural and social events (Twin Cities Pride Festival and the Loring Park Art Festival) as well as offering additional programing and community sponsored events.